End the silence around emotional and physical abuse globally to unlock human potential

 Speaking about the hurt I endured, the struggle of forgiving myself for not somehow supernaturally seeing it coming, and the intermittent moments of depression that still come and go, was once the most courageous thing I had ever done.

 The moment I spoke about my abuse the spell broke.
 Now the violence I once experienced has become but one story among the many that are part of the accumulated narratives that comprise my life.
 Discovering my 'sisu' in this one area has translated into strength and empowerment in other areas of my life too.
 However, many who have endured or still are suffering abuse are not so fortunate.

 The reason I wake up each morning is to help build a society that recasts survivors of any kind of abuse—bullying, discrimination, violence, social exclusion, exploitation—as wonderfully strong women and men with bright futures ahead of them.

-Covering 1500 miles in 50 days, is a demanding goal for a non-athlete like myself.
-However, I have come to see this ultramarathon as the perfect fit for a campaign to tackle violence that happens in intimate relationships.
+Covering 1500 miles in 50 days is a demanding goal for anyone.
+However, I have come to see this ultramarathon as the perfect fit for a campaign to tackle the violence that happens in intimate relationships.
 Social change and healing from deep traumas are both endurance activities, which require courage and perseverance.
 This journey also symbolizes the importance of bringing the stories of emotional or physical hurt experienced inside our homes out into the open and into the globally shared arena of our collective conversations.
 Lastly, this is my way of paying forward the kindness of those who helped me heal and to transform a negative experience into something that helps drive social change and collective healing.

-This is an invitation to create such reality.
+This is an invitation to create such a reality.